 Court Ordered Kline (aka Eli Mosley) to Report to Jail, Pay Additional Monetary Sanctions After He Willfully Defied Multiple Court Orders Requiring Him to Turn Over Evidence

-CHARLOTTESVILLE – Today, neo-Nazi defendant Elliott Kline (aka Eli Mosley) surrendered himself to the custody of the U.S. Marshals in Sines v.
+CHARLOTTESVILLE – Today, neo-Nazi defendant Elliot Kline (aka Eli Mosley) surrendered himself to the custody of the U.S. Marshals in Sines v.
 Kessler—the landmark federal lawsuit backed by Integrity First for America against the neo-Nazis, white supremacists, and hate groups responsible for the Unite the Right violence.

 Kline’s surrender follows a series of hearings and filings in which Kline was given the opportunity — but failed — to purge himself of contempt.